 Your dog may also begin to associate a particular startling noise with other things in their environment and they may grow afraid of these other things because they are associated with the frightening loud noise.
 For example, dogs who are afraid of thunder may later become afraid of the wind, dark clouds and flashes of light that often precede the sound of thunder.

-Dogs who do not like the sound of firecrackers may become fearful of children who have played with firecrackers or may become afraid to go in the backyard, if that's where they usually hear the noise.
+Dogs who do not like the sound of firecrackers may become afraid to go in the backyard, if that's where they usually hear the noise.

 1. Create a safe place

-You can also create a "hidey-hole" that is dark, small and shielded from the frightening sound as much as possible.
+You can also create a "hidey-hole," such as a covered crate, that is dark, small and shielded from the frightening sound as much as possible.
 Encourage them to go there when you're home and the thunder or other noise occurs.
 Consider using a fan or radio near the spot to help muffle the sound.
 Feed them in that location and help your dog associate that spot with other good things that happen there.
 They must be able to come and go from this location freely.
-Confining them in the "hidey-hole" when they don't want to be there will only cause more anxiety.
+Confining them in a crate or other small space when they don't want to be there will only cause more anxiety.

 The "safe place" approach may work with some dogs, but not all.
 Some dogs are motivated to move and be active when frightened and "hiding out" won't help them feel less fearful.